 For a depressive disorder diagnosis, you must have experienced at least five of these symptoms for at least two weeks.
 More so, women experiencing some of these signs may be diagnosed with persistent depressive disorder, premenstrual dysphoric disorder, or a depressive disorder caused by other ailments.

 By contrasting the two sets of indications, you can see that there’s an overlap.
 Problems in sleeping, concentrating, irritability, and fatigue are prevalent in both cases.
 But, women experiencing depression move slowly, and reactions are more leveled.
 On the other hand, ones with anxiety are more alert since they fight to handle their speeding thoughts.
 The presence of fear about the future is also evident.

 How is anxiety treated?

 Anxiety is either treated or managed with psychological counseling and sometimes prescription drugs.
 However, the course of treatment depends on the type of stress as well as what the patient prefers.
 Typically, the procedure is a combination of behavioral therapy, medications, and psychotherapy.

 In some cases, there’s a delay in anxiety disorder treatment to manage existing conditions like alcoholism.
 Moreover, anxiety is treatable at home without having to visit a doctor; this applies when the extent of stress is short or diagnosed early.

 Diagnosing anxiety disorders in women is simple, and the good news about anxiety and depression is that both conditions are treatable.
-Therefore, don’t hesitate to seek help from loved ones or a health facility.
+Therefore, don’t hesitate to seek help from loved ones or a health facility or by contacting a Wellness Concierge.
 By so doing, you can be sure of the right diagnosis, a healthier mind, and body.